What’s next for space exploration? My long-read Q&A with Tim Fernholz, Sara Seager, Stan Veuger, and Matt Weinzierl

-By James Pethokoukis, Tim Fernholz, Sara Seager, Stan Veuger, & Matt Weinzierl
+By James Pethokoukis, Tim Fernholz, Sara Seager, Stan Veuger, and Matt Weinzierl

 It seems as though American interest in space is surging in ways we haven’t seen since the 1960s.
 What does this renewal mean going forward?
 Is there a reliable space economy to be found in orbit?
 And what does the future hold for our exploration of the moon, Mars, Venus, and beyond?
 Recently, I explored these questions and more in a discussion with Tim Fernholz, Sara Seager, Stan Veuger, and Matt Weinzierl.